qeeqbox/social-analyzer/README.md

 `This project is currently used by some law enforcement agencies in countries where resources are limited`

+- [New] Meta nested module is queued for testing
 - [New] Updates queued for testing
 - [Info] Feel free to fork and contribute